dodrio/ansible-role-docker/README.md

 # Ansible Role: Docker

-An ansible role that installs docker on CentOS 7.
+An ansible role that installs docker on EL 7.

 ## Requirements